Large Deviations in the Symmetric Simple Exclusion Process with Slow Boundaries: A Hydrodynamic Perspective: Large deviations of current using the MFT

 where $\mathcal{J}$ and $\mathcal{H}$ are independent of $x$.
 Comparing with an analogue of \eqref{Old_1st_Ham_Eq} for \eqref{eq:current MFT fomulation}, the constant $\mathcal{J}$ is interpreted as the current in the biased ensemble \cite{2019_Derrida_Large,2019_Derrida_LargeI} with tilting parameter $\lambda$.
 Similarly the expression \eqref{bulk_hamiltonian} for $H_{\mathrm{bulk}}$ in \eqref{eq:current MFT fomulation} shows that the constant $\mathcal{H}$ in \eqref{eq:constant H} is the bulk Hamiltonian for the optimal path.

 It is straightforward to verify that a real valued solution of (\ref{eq:constant J}-\ref{eq:constant H}) is

 Therefore, \eqref{eq:solution of optimal current} is the solution of the Euler-Lagrange equation \eqref{eq:opt eq current} with the parameters $c$, $\theta_a$, $\theta_b$, and $f$ determined from the boundary condition (\ref{eq:opt cur bc left},\ref{eq:opt cur bc right}).
 The above solution for $h(x)$ yields real values for the parameters.
-A plot of the optimal profiles for different parameter values is shown in Fig.~\ref{fig:opt current}.
+The optimal profile for different parameter values is shown in Fig.~\ref{fig:opt current} for the fast coupling case and in Fig.~\ref{fig:1} for the marginal coupling case.

 \textbf{Remark}: The scgf of current in \eqref{eq:chi second} can be expressed in terms of the parameters in \eqref{eq:solution of optimal current}.

 for $\lambda\,(\rho_a-\rho_b)>0$.
 For the other parameter regime $\lambda\,(\rho_a-\rho_b)<0$, a similar solution can be constructed.